 No specific synchronization is needed

-The Engine core manages all synchronization issues by itself, so all methods of Pluggable Storage are called sequentially.
-Therefore, you don't need to implement separate synchronization to ensure, that ISessionStorage::logInbound and ISessionStorage::logOutbound methods are not called simultaneously.
+The Engine core manages all synchronization issues by itself, so all Pluggable Storage methods are called sequentially.
+Therefore, you don't need to implement separate synchronization to ensure that ISessionStorage::logInbound and ISessionStorage::logOutbound methods are not called simultaneously.
 Of course, it is still possible to use synchronizations for other needs.

 Message sequence numbers should be tracked while messages are logged, i.e. during OnixS::FIX::ISessionStorage::storeInbound or OnixS::FIX::ISessionStorage::storeOutbound methods are handled.
 These numbers should be kept and returned to Engine through OnixS::FIX::ISessionStorage::inSeqNum() and OnixS::FIX::ISessionStorage::outSeqNum() calls for incoming and outgoing messages respectively.

-OnixS::FIX::ISessionStorage::inSeqNum(int) and OnixS::FIX::ISessionStorage::outSeqNum(int) are called only duringsession startup, the initial login and session shutdown the processes.
+OnixS::FIX::ISessionStorage::inSeqNum(int) and OnixS::FIX::ISessionStorage::outSeqNum(int) are called only during the session startup, initial login, and session shutdown of the processes.

 This section explains how different methods of Pluggable Storage are called in different situations.